GSA/fedramp-gov/_policy/2020-12-17-FedRAMP_Branding_Guidance.md

   - Program Documents

 ---
 This document provides guidelines on the use of the FedRAMP name, logo, and marks on all FedRAMP marketing and collateral materials.
-General guidelines are provided first, followed by more specific guidelines for the two major uses of FedRAMP marks: Designation of FedRAMP 3PAO accreditation and FedRAMP Security Authorization
+General guidelines are provided first, followed by more specific guidelines for the two major uses of FedRAMP marks: Designation of FedRAMP 3PAO accreditation and FedRAMP Security Authorization.